HL7NZ/nzf/input/pagecontent/interactions-126543.md

 **DRAFT - SUBJECT TO CHANGE, NOT FOR CLINICAL USE**

 THE NZF/NZULM FHIR API provides support for interactions checking based on Stockleys Alerts.
 This support comes in the form of two custom FHIR [Operations](https://hl7.org/fhir/R4B/operations.html).
 The first provides a list of interactions for a given NZMT medication and the second provides a list of interactions between a list of NZMT medication codes.
+This second API call can be limited to checking against a focussed nzmt id code.

 Each API call returns a Bundle which, alongside associated resources, returns a list of [ClnicalUseDefinitions](https://hl7.org/fhir/R4B/clinicaluseDefinition.html)

 ### Background

-TODO
+The NZ Formulary currently provides support for interactions checking via their websites and via the older webservice.
+The older webservice is being phased out and being replaced by this newer FHIR API.
+These custom operations provide support for interactions checking and should provide a level of familarity with the existing webservice calls.
+Due to contractual constraints the interactions data (i.e. the clinical use definitions) can not be provided via a download or for searching via the standard FHIR API.
+The only way to retrieve interactions data is via these custom operations.

 ### How it works